| | |

 Mashed bananas in a large bowl.

 See, they are perfectly delicious on the inside.
-You know that old saying “don’t judge a book by it’s cover”?
+You know that old saying “don’t judge a book by it’s cover?”
 Well apparently it applies to bananas as well!!

-Preheat the oven to 350 degrees.
-Spray the inside of a 9 x 5 x 3 inch loaf pan with baking spray and set aside.
-Whisk together the mashed banana {2 to 3 bananas equal 1 cup}, oil, milk, egg, and sugar.
+Preheat the oven to 350° F. Spray the inside of a 9 x 5 x 3 inch loaf pan with cooking spray and set aside.

 Mashed bananas, oil, milk, egg, and sugar mixed together in a large bowl.